 Reference management software, also known as citation management software, allows you to:

-For a comparison the pros and cons and of the features of some of the most common reference managers see the comparison table tab at the top of this page.
-For more detailed information about these reference managers, including sources of help and training, refer to their individual tabs.
+For a comparison of the pros and cons and of the features of some of the most common reference managers, see the comparison table.
+For more detailed information about these reference managers, including sources of help and training, refer to their individual tabs at the top of this page.

 If you're having an issue with a reference management tool, please email us at the address below.
 Please give us as much information as you can, particularly: